shankarpandala/lazy-splitter/README.md

 # Lazy Splitter

 A collection of intelligent file splitting tools for the lazy developer.
-Currently featuring PDF chapter detection and splitting, with more formats coming soon.
+Split PDFs, EPUBs, and more with smart chapter detection.

 ## 🚀 Current Tools

 ### 📄 PDF Splitter
 Intelligently detects chapters in PDF files and splits them into separate PDF files.

+### 📚 EPUB Splitter
+Intelligently detects chapters in EPUB files and splits them into separate EPUB files.

 ## Features

+### PDF Splitter
 - 🔍 **Smart Chapter Detection**: Automatically detects chapters using PDF bookmarks/TOC or text analysis
 - 📑 **Multiple Detection Strategies**:
   - Bookmark/TOC extraction (fastest and most reliable)